internago-ab/site/content/blog/do-e-commerce-companies-need-to-set-up-local-companies-or-branches-to-sell-on-eu-markets.md

 ---
 layout: blog
+type: blog
-title: Do e-commerce companies need to set up local companies or branches to sell on EU-markets?
+title: Do e-commerce companies need to set up local companies or branches to sell on EU-markets
 date: 2019-06-21T13:53:23.901Z
 tags:
   - Reports
   - Legal
 featuredimage: /images/ecom.jpg
-type: blog
 ---
 Internago recently had a case with a Nordic e-commerce company selling consumer goods online to a few EU-markets.
 In this particular case, the company wanted to know if they were obliged to register a local company or a branch in order to pursue sales on the French market.
 The company in question was inclined to reduce its foreign market administration to a minimum in order to save costs and time.
 So what are the rules of thumb regarding establishment on EU-markets for e-commerce and online companies?
 The quick and a bit boring answer is that “it depends” on multiple factors, but the key question is the following: